Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents

-Following \cite{ahn2022can}, we assume that the teacher agent is equipped with a set of $K$ fundamental option policies $\Pi: \{\pi_k : \mathcal{S} \rightarrow \mathcal{P}(\mathcal{A})\}$, where $k\in\{1,2,...,K\}$ denotes the option index.
-Given a state $s$, the student agent ask the LLM based teacher agent for instructions.
-The teacher agent first samples a high-level option $\pi_k$ from the set $\Pi$, prompted by a textual description of the state $c(s)$.
-Then a valid action $a \sim \pi_k(s)$ is generated according to the selected option as the instruction provided by the teacher.
+In accordance with \cite{ahn2022can}, we first notify the LLM of a set of $K$ option policies $\Pi: \{\pi_k : \mathcal{S} \rightarrow \mathcal{P}(\mathcal{A})\}$ related to the current task using appropriate prompts, where $k\in\{1,2,...,K\}$ denotes the option index.
+When presented with a state $s$, the student agent requests guidance from the teacher agent for the next step action.
+The teacher agent initially selects a high-level option $\pi_k$ from the set $\Pi$, prompted by a textual description $c(s)$ of the state $s$.
+Subsequently, an action suggestion $a \sim \pi_k(s)$ is generated based on the chosen option, serving as an instruction provided by the teacher.